kvalo/ath10k-firmware/README.md

 These are the latest firmware files for ath10k, a mac80211 driver for QCA988x, QCA6174, QCA99XX and similar.
-The official location to download ath10k images is from linux-firmware:
+The official location to download ath10k images is from linux-firmware (it may contain an older version):

 https://git.kernel.org/cgit/linux/kernel/git/firmware/linux-firmware.git/